 I designed the first Algae-to-biofuel facility capable of producing up to 40 million pounds of fatty acid, and the cellulosic feedstock for producing local ethanol for the purpose of producing high-grade biodiesel from sunlight and sequestered Carbon Dioxide.
-This facility is a continuous flow system that solves the issue of bacterial infection.
-Those familiar with the art will know the value in this design.
+This facility is a continuous flow system that solves the issue of bacterial infection of algal cultures.
+Those familiar with the art will know the value in this tremendous breakthrough.

-The image shows an uncovered design, but my improved design is covered, which preserves the water and prevents evaporation losses and bacterial infections.
+The image shows an uncovered design, but my improved design is covered, which preserves the water and prevents evaporation losses, bacterial infections, and environmental risks from flooding.

 My design was submitted to the DOE in 2008, but I withdrew it because of unethical behavior by the government’s team.
 My design requires fairly flat land to build the ponds.
 I have low-cost methods for creating perfectly level ponds at the right uniform depth.

 Clean-burning diesel fuel from the Sun.
 No waste.
 292% return on energy investment.